ymyzk/wsgi_lineprof/README.rst

 **wsgi_lineprof** is a WSGI middleware for line-by-line profiling.

-Please note that this project is under development, so you may see many API imcompatible changes.
+Please note that this project is under development, so you may see many API incompatible changes.

 At a Glance
 -----------